sjspielman/UTbiocomputing2015/Cheatsheets/Cheatsheet_Python2.md

 		print '%s might be a protein' %seq
 ```

+<br><br>
-- WHILE is useful for checking input types, and when your value in the conditional might change within the loop
+##WHILE is useful for checking input types, and when your value in the conditional might change within the loop
 ```
 while condition == True:
 	do this command